Key points

 If you produce bills yourself (spreadsheets, accounting software, manual invoices) – use the Model Compliant Bill as your bill layout and compliance reference.

 If you use energy billing software – use the Model Compliant Bill checklist to audit your existing bills.
 If they pass every field, you may not need the layout.
-If they have gaps, either reconfigure your software or use the layout as a compliant alternative for direct billing.
+If they have gaps, either reconfigure your software or use the layout as a compliant alternative.

 Getting started

 Pull a recent bill – either one you produced or one generated by your software.
-Check it against the mandatory fields listed above.
-If anything is missing or unclear, address it before your Ofgem authorisation application.
+Check it field by field against the mandatory requirements listed above.
+If anything is missing or unclear, fix it before your authorisation application.
+This is one of the easier conditions to satisfy, but also one of the easiest to overlook.

-For the full regulatory context, see Ofgem’s heat network guidance.
-For related documents, see our guide to authorisation conditions – billing transparency is one of several consumer protection requirements.
+For the full regulatory context, see Ofgem’s consumer protection guidance for heat networks.
+Billing transparency is one of several consumer protection conditions – our authorisation conditions guide covers the full set.